rust-lang/rfcs/text/0000-target-tier-policy.md

     others.
 - There must be a reasonable expectation that the host tools will be used, for purposes other than to prove that they can be used.
-- The host tools must build and run reliably in CI, though they may or may not pass tests.
+- The host tools must build and run reliably in CI (for all components that Rust's CI considers mandatory), though they may or may not pass tests.
 - Building host tools for the target must not take substantially longer than building host tools for other targets, and should not substantially raise the maintenance burden of the CI infrastructure.